build-on-aws/llm-rag-vectordb-python/resume-screening-app/README.md

-# **Resume Screening App using Amazon Bedrock and Amazon Aurora (`pgvector`)**
+# **Résumé Screening App using Amazon Bedrock and Amazon Aurora (`pgvector`)**

-Build a streamlined Streamlit application to effectively screen resumes based on job descriptions.
+Build a streamlined Streamlit application to effectively screen Résumés based on job descriptions.
 This guide walks you through the process of setting up and running the application.

 ![Preview](Resume-Screener.gif)